Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 Conclusion

 By understanding why your pup loves to race around the house, you can provide the stimulation and attention they need to stay happy and healthy.
-Whether it’s exercise, attention, exploration, or boredom driving them to zoom around the house, there are several solutions you can try to give your pup more excitement and fun!
+Whether it’s excitement, exercise, attention, exploration, or boredom driving them to zoom around the house, there are several solutions you can try to give your pup more excitement and fun!

 Featured Image Credit: Przemek Iciak, Shutterstock